gve-sw/gve_devnet_webex_devices_executive_room_multi_aux_switching_macro/README.md

 Output 1 on the Auxiliary codec since we are just using that codec to pass along the video from the QuadCam.
 Also notice that all microphones are connected to the Primary (Main) Codec since the macro running there is the one making all of the decisions on which camara to activate depending on audio activity.
+Only analog microphones connected to input connectors 1-8 are supported.

+WARNING: Make sure the Main an Auxiliary codecs are NOT in the same Workspace in Control Hub.
+If they are, the Auxiliary codecs will try to join the same call as the Main codec and that will interfere with the overall functionality of this macro.

 After the codecs, cameras and microphones are correctly connected do the following: